AlephVault/unity-evmgames/README.md

 # unity-evmgames
-A profile package with many vendor imports which provide integration with EVM blockchain networks
+This package contains a profile package with many vendor imports which provide integration with EVM blockchain networks